Pacers vs. 76ers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Joel Embiid, Tyrese Haliburton and others in the Philadelphia 76ers-Indiana Pacers matchup at Wells Fargo Center on Sunday at 6:00 PM ET.
+The Philadelphia 76ers host the Indiana Pacers at Wells Fargo Center on Tuesday (tip at 7:00 PM ET).
+Those looking to place a player prop bet can find odds on Joel Embiid, Tyrese Haliburton and others in this game.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!